fru/btld-template/literate/0-state.md

 Redux, a state management library commonly used with React, addresses this by using pure reducers to not modify the current state directly, but rather produce a new state.
-Vue 3 is improving on version two by using Proxies.
-Since these are used also during getting this means that equality comparison might not be consistent.
+Vue 3 improves on version two by using Proxies.
+Since these are used also during getting, this means that equality comparison might not be consistent.

 ## Interface